Milad-Akarie/auto_route_library/README.md

 ### Using a Reevaluate Listenable

-Route guards can prevent users from accessing private pages until they're logged in for example, but auth state may change when the user is already navigated to the private page, to make sure private pages are only accessed by logged-in users all the time we need a listenable that tells the router that auth-state has changed and you need to re-evaluate your stack.
+Route guards can prevent users from accessing private pages until they're logged in for example, but auth state may change when the user is already navigated to the private page.
+To make sure private pages are only accessed by logged-in users all the time, we need a listenable that tells the router that auth-state has changed and you need to re-evaluate your stack.

 The following auth provider mock will act as our re-valuate listenable